Barbie Girl

 History

-The song was written after band member Søren Rasted saw an exhibit on kitsch culture in Denmark that featured Barbie dolls.
-René Dif came up with the original lyric 'Come on Barbie, let's go party!' and the group wanted to imagine what the dolls would say to e…
+The song was conceived after Søren Rasted visited an exhibition on kitsch culture in Denmark that prominently featured Barbie dolls.
+René Dif came up with the iconic hook 'Come on Barbie, let's go party!' and the group decided to write a song imagining convers…

 📝 Lyrics